Privacy Evaluation for Adobe Spark EDU

 Adobe Spark provides a free, premium, and education version of its product with two different account types: an Adobe ID, or an Enterprise or Federated ID.
 The account and content of Adobe IDs are owned and controlled by the student, not the school and are better suited to higher education or adult students over 13 years of age.
 The Enterprise or Federated ID accounts and content are owned and controlled by the school, not the student, and they are required if used by primary or secondary schools with students in K-12 under 18 years of age.

 The terms state Adobe cannot agree to act as a ‘school official’ for FERPA purposes as the user agreement is with the individual student, not with the school.
 However, Adobe's terms state they will respond to data access, correction, and deletion requests about user account information made by an authenticated student.
-In addition, students can self-access, correct, and delete their own stored content at any time.
+In addition, students can self-access, correct, delete, and export their own stored content at any time.

 Enterprise or Federated ID